McFuzzySquirrel/local-workbook-mcp/README.md

 Point your MCP-capable agent at the packaged server or use the CLI/web app launchers to negotiate workbook/server paths.
 All tools (`excel-list-structure`, `excel-search`, `excel-preview-table`) and resources (`excel://` URIs) follow the MCP spec, so they work with OpenAI agents, MCP bridges, or any compatible orchestrator.

 Refer to [docs/UserGuide.md](docs/UserGuide.md) for detailed workflow examples, environment variables, and troubleshooting notes.

+## Acknowledgements

+This project relies on the excellent ClosedXML library (https://github.com/ClosedXML/ClosedXML)as its core engine for reading and writing Excel workbooks (.xlsx files).
+ClosedXML provides a clean, intuitive API built on top of the OpenXML SDK, allowing this MCP server to interact with Excel data without requiring Microsoft Excel or any COM automation.

+Every workbook operation exposed through this MCP server — such as reading rows, writing cell values, or adding data — is powered internally by ClosedXML.

+A huge thank-you to the ClosedXML maintainers and contributors for their ongoing work on one of the most reliable and developer-friendly Excel libraries in the .NET ecosystem.
+Your project makes it possible for tools like this to exist and run cross-platform in lightweight environments